Boise State Broncos football: Idaho

 Boise State had a 40-year in-state rivalry with the University of Idaho, which began with a Bronco victory in the first meeting in 1971.
 They met every year through 2010, and with the exception of four years (2001–2004), the matchup was a conference game.
 The rivalry was dominated by streaks as Idaho won 12 straight years from 1982 to 1993, while Boise State won the most recent 12 games between 1999 and 2010, mostly by large margins.
 BSU leads the rivalry with a series record of 22–17–1 (.563).

 After Boise State's move to the Mountain West Conference in 2011, Boise State has refused to play Idaho home and home in football.
 As a response, Idaho has refused to play Boise State at ExtraMile Arena for men's basketball.
-As of 2021, no future games for football or men's basketball have been scheduled; with Idaho having returned to FCS football in 2018, the football rivalry is unlikely to resume in the foreseeable future.
+As of 2025, no future games for football or men's basketball have been scheduled; with Idaho having returned to FCS football in 2018, and Boise State joining the PAC 12 in 2026 the football rivalry is unlikely to resume in the foreseeable future.